 Grace O'Connell is a Toronto-based writer and editor.
 She is the author of Magnified World (Random House Canada 2012), a national bestseller, and Be Ready for the Lightning (Random House Canada 2017).
-She writes a books column for This Magazine and her work has appeared in The Walrus, the Globe and Mail, The National Post, Taddle Creek, ELLE Canada, Sharp for Men, CBC Music, FASHION Magazine, and various other publications.
+She writes a books column for This Magazine and her work has appeared in The Walrus, the Globe and Mail, The National Post, The Toronto Star, Taddle Creek, ELLE Canada, Sharp for Men, CBC Music, FASHION Magazine, and various other publications.
 Grace was the recipient of the 2014 Canadian Authors Association Emerging Writer Award and teaches creative writing at the University of Toronto.

 Kevin Hardcastle, Editor